 Contextual help buttons are there to clarify any doubt regarding specific properties.

-The definition of the vessel with more components can proceed linearly, following the same procedure for each additional component.
+The definition of the vessel with more components can proceed linearly, following the same procedure for each component.

 Liquid name, height and density must then be set.
 The liquid level is relative to the lowest point of the current component.